Some tips about setting up Zigbee or Z-wave mesh networks.

 In the past, I’ve had new Zigbee and Z-Wave devices sometimes show spotty performance.
 After some experimentation, the problem seemed to be based on where the new device was when I added it to the mesh.
 When you add a device when it’s right next to the mesh coordinator attached to your Home Assistant machine, it will query all the routers it can see, see that the coordinator is available, and to try to minimize hops to the coordinator it will connect directly.
 This would be no big deal except that when you move it somewhere else (like when I moved a new smart plug from the basement next to my Home Assistant machine to the second floor), it will still try to talk directly to the coordinator rather than any adjacent routers and have sub-optimal performance.

 Instead, take it to wherever you’re going to use it and plug it in there and pair it there.
-This will let it detect which of your routers have the strongest signals and connect to them instead of trying to connect directly to the coordinator.
+This will let it detect which of your routers has the strongest signal and connect to that instead of trying to connect directly to the coordinator.
 If you’re adding a new router like a smart plug, this will immediately strengthen your mesh.

 It’s not a huge deal if you don’t do it this way.
 With Zigbee the coordinator will eventually get around to rebalancing the routing connections.
 Z-Wave will require you to heal the mesh, it doesn’t do it automagically in the background like Zigbee does.